replicatedhq/replicated-field-labs/instruqt/meet-the-platform/01-accessing-the-platform/assignment.md

 id: ltd8diz5rbjy
 type: challenge
 title: The Replicated Platform
-teaser: Learn abot and connect to the Replicated Platform
+teaser: Learn about and connect to the Replicated Platform
 notes:
 - type: text
   contents: |